 Why do we love bats?
 Read more below to find out just how amazing bats are!

-Our Bats in Australia
+Our bats in Australia

 Australia has about 80 species of bats, including microbats and megabats.
 Microbat species weigh between 3g-150g, with their wingspan reaching 25cm.
 Most microbats are insectivores, meaning they eat insects.
 Megabats include Tube-nosed Fruit Bats, Blossom Bats, and Flying-foxes.
 Flying-Foxes like our Grey-headed flying-fox are larger at weights of up to 1kg and with their wingspan reaching 1m.
 Most megabats are Frugivores (consumes fruit), and/or Palynivores (consumes nectar).